 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 The holidays are upon us!
-For many, this means traveling to see family.
 The mere thought of holiday travel with kids in tow can cause some people’s stress levels to rise to critical stages.
 But, it is possible to travel during this busy season while maintaining your sanity.
 Here are some tips for stress-free holiday travel with kids.

 Give Yourself Plenty of Time

 Whether you are making a cross-country trek or heading to a neighboring town, give yourself plenty of time to get there.
 Add in some extra time to account for any unforeseen delays or stops.
 If flying, plan to arrive at the airport earlier than you think you should.
 If driving, leave home 30 minutes to an hour sooner than you ordinarily would.
-This way, if you hit traffic or run into long lines at the security checkpoints, you won’t be thrown off track.
-And, if you have no delays along the way, you will arrive with time to spare.
+This way, if you hit traffic or run into long lines at the airport, you won’t be thrown off track.
+And, if you don’t encounter any delays, you will arrive with time to spare.

 The Earlier, the Better

 When it comes to traveling, the earlier you leave, the better.
 This is true not only in terms of giving yourself plenty of time, but also in terms of the time of day you leave.
-If flying, the earlier in the day your flight is, the less likely it will be delayed.
-An early morning flight that gets delayed for 20 minutes can snowball and cause a late evening flight to be delayed for hours.
+The earlier in the day your flight is, the less likely it will be delayed.
+And if your early morning flight is delayed, it will usually be for less time than a late evening flight.